SuperpowersCorp/refactorio/README.md

 - [X] Refactor CLI into `ref view`, `ref fmap` and `ref set`
 - [X] Suppress printing of filename when there are no matches (tardis?)
 - [X] `-f/fmap`
+- [ ] Eliminate unnecessary serialization round trips
+  - [ ] eg when processing YAML via JSON
+  - [ ] don't changes files when all that changed was formatting.
 - [ ] Handle '-' as filename for stdin->stdout
 - [ ] Seek guidance from the pros on
   - [ ] CT/lenses